Skip to content

 Suggestion dataclass type

-Should you have a resolved dataclass instance, put it there.
+Should you have a resolved dataclass instance, pass it in.

 Suggestion dataclass instance